 Business Impact

-But speed is just a means to an end.
-Here’s what actually matters:
+Speed is a means to an end.
+Here is what it produced:

 - 73% improvement in mobile site speed